Hannah Pierce-Hoffman, Biomedical Informatics Master Student

 Hannah is a master’s degree student in the Department of Biomedical Informatics at Harvard Medical School.
 She completed her undergraduate degree in computer science at Columbia University, then worked professionally as both a software engineer and a molecular biologist before coming to Harvard.

-Benjamin is a junior at Harvard studying Chemical and Physical Biology and Computer Science.
-He is interested in using machine learning to advance the possibilities of biology.
+Benjamin was a junior at Harvard studying Chemical and Physical Biology and Computer Science.
+He was interested in using machine learning to advance the possibilities of biology.
 Outside of lab, you can find him skateboarding around campus, shooting astrophotography, or reading about giant pumpkins.

 embedding: cool hair, rings, single cell, rare genetic diseases, collaborative, knitting, pink, quantum, reader, union, e-bike, independent, empathetic, tall, RNA, union, activist, Colorado, MIT, physics, biology